SigNoz/signoz.io/docs/tutorial/traefik-observablity.md

 - Traefik v3.0 or above
 - Must have SigNoz running.
 You can follow the [installation guide][1] to install SigNoz.
 - Must have SigNoz OtelCollector accessible from Traefik
+- If you don’t already have a SigNoz Cloud account, you can sign up [here][4].

 ## Export Traefik Metrics and Traces to SigNoz